guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 ## Training

-To create the transfer learning model we will need to use the function `cnn_learner` that takes the data, network and the metrics .
-The metrics is just used to print out how the training is performing.
+To create the transfer learning model we will need to use the function cnn_learner that takes the training data for the target domain, the basis network trained in the source domain, and the metrics.
+The metrics are just used to print out how the training is performing.

 ```python
 model = cnn_learner(img_data, models.resnet34, metrics=[accuracy, error_rate])